-The Cancer Prevention Research Training Program at The University of Texas MD Anderson Cancer Center prepares scientists and clinicians to achieve leadership roles as research investigators in the field of cancer prevention and control.
+The Cancer Prevention Research Training Program (CPRTP) at The University of Texas MD Anderson Cancer Center prepares scientists and clinicians to achieve leadership roles as research investigators in the field of cancer prevention and control.
 Trainees are immersed in the type of cross-disciplinary research environment typical of cancer prevention and control research, with the objective of launching the trainee in the scientific research role of principal investigator relatively early in his or her career.

 The program is designed to expand the perspective of the trainees by moving them from their base of strength in a particular specialty and to equip them with additional knowledge of the other cancer prevention and control disciplines.
 This cross-disciplinary training is accomplished by attending seminars and by participating in ongoing peer-reviewed, mentored research.
 Fellows are expected to present their research at scientific meetings and publish in peer-reviewed journals.
 Fellows will also participate in professional development seminars, such as time management and grant writing.

 We are currently accepting applications for two (2) available fellowships: